-Our Family Safety Model guides our integrated, cohesive family violence services.
+Our model for working with those affected by family violence, through our integrated, cohesive family violence services.

 The model uses a whole-of-family approach to working with and providing services and support to all family members who are affected by the violence, including children.
 That is, we work with those who use violence, and those who experience it.

 Our Family Safety Model has been implemented with our men’s behaviour change programs.
 It is now being piloted with our family dispute resolution (FDR) services, to support those families impacted by family violence and complex issues who would otherwise not be able to participate in dispute resolution.

 In practice, this means that we allocate a specialist family violence case coordinator to all clients in these programs who are assessed as being affected by family violence.
 This coordinator proactively prioritises the safety of the partners, former partners, children and family members of these clients by providing key safety elements.
 These include:

 As part of the model, we provide a range of services to support those affected by family violence including counselling, family dispute resolution and group programs that focus on parenting and parent-child relationships.